 Taylor Swift, musician: taylorswift

 By adding celebrities to the people you follow on Snapchat, you not only get an inside look at their lives, but you could catch a glimpse behind the scenes as well.
-This list includes some of the celebrities I enjoy following on Snapchat, and I hope you will, too.
+This list includes some of the celebrities we enjoy following on Snapchat, and we think you will too.

 Snapchat Point Hack

 If you understand how Snapchat points work, you can game the system to maximize your points.
 Not that we recommend gaming the system–Snapchat may decide to change the system if enough people are exploiting it, and they might not appreciate people inflating their scores.
-One day, your artificially sky-high score might fall back down to earth, but in the mean time, if you’ve just got to get that score up, and you’re willing to take that risk, here’s a trick I’ve figured out…
+One day, your artificially sky-high score might fall back down to earth, but in the meantime, if you’ve just gotta get that score up, and you’re willing to take that risk, here’s a trick I’ve figured out…

 You get Snapchat points based on the number of people you send to, not the number of people who actually read your snaps.
 If you send a snap out to 150 people, and only one of them opens it, you’ll still get 150 points.
 Send your snap to more people, along with at least one person who will open it, and you can get your score pretty high, pretty fast.
 You’d think at some point they might try to close this loophole, but for now it works—and you might as well take advantage while you can.